nuxt-community/axios-module/docs/content/en/options.md

 }
 ```

 - **NOTE:** Do NOT include any credentials or tokens here.
-One can easily access them.
+They can be easily accessed.
-- **NOTE:** This headers are effective to ALL requests.
-Please take care and consider providing special headers on each call that needs this unless you are pretty sure you always need to add headers.
+- **NOTE:** These headers take effect on ALL requests.
+Wherever possible, consider providing headers on specific requests instead.